dohyung97022/awsGuide/README.md

       * Define backup window (When backup occur)
       * Storage I/O may be suspended during backup
     * Manual Snapshots
-      * Backup persist even if you delete RDS
       * Actions
         * Restore Snapshot
           * Creates a new RDS based on snapshot